Have you ever had a personal blog?

 Conclusion: Content Planning for SEO Makes Life Easier

-You really can’t make a blog grow without well-thought-out content plan coupled SEO insight.
+You really can’t make a blog grow without a well-thought-out content plan coupled SEO insight.

 If you don’t do this, you wouldn’t know the next step and what to track, and you won’t achieve your goals (you don’t want to leave everything in the hands of the capricious wind of the SERPs and topic trends, do you?)